 Adam Lockwood, Ph.D.

-Office: 3048 GRH

-Phone: (270) 745-2450

 E-Mail: adam.lockwood@wku.edu

 This class is worth 3 credits and is designed to cover an entire semester in only a few weeks.
 You will have daily assignments that require you to read multiple chapters a week.
-I highly recommend that you do not take two or more Summer Term courses at the same time.
+I highly recommend that you do not take more than one Summer Term course at a time.

-CRN- 38671- PSY 440 A71 Online 06/03-06/28
+CRN- 38671- PSY 440 A71 Online 05/18-06/12